ramsay-t/mu2/INSTALL.md

 The shell scripts in *bin/* provide starting points for common usages.
 The *mu2* script will generate a specified number of mutants into a specified folder, applying one mutation randomly chosen from all the applicable mutations.

-The *apply_logging* script will insert logging calls into all functions to track the variable values used in calls.
-When the mutated module is called it will generate a file named &lt;module&gt;.log that contains one line per function call, in the format: &lt;function name&gt; [arguments list]
+The *apply_instrumentation* script will insert logging calls into all functions to track the variable values used in calls.
+When the mutated module is called it will generate a file named &lt;module&gt;.log that contains one line per function call, in the format: &lt;function name&gt; [arguments list].
+The mutated module must be run with the mu2 ebin folder in the erlang path.